-The introduction of project charters, the assignment of dedicated project managers, and the inclusion of a midpoint check-in all suggest a maturing strategic planning culture.
-These changes support accountability, responsiveness, and better coordination across departments.
 The committee appreciated being included in the all-committees midpoint review and supports this practice continuing in future plans.
 The new Strategic Plan Indicators webpage enhances public transparency and offers a valuable tool for tracking progress.
 The committee encourages continued efforts to ensure these data remain accessible and user-friendly, particularly for non-technical audiences.